theramiyer/blog/content/post/2022/to-wear-or-not-to-wear-the-hijab.md

 I am not challenging a religious belief here; I am challenging the thought behind _a_ practice, in the context of the twenty-first century.

 Every religion, every culture has some great practices that remain relevant today.
-Such as the idea of saving one-fortieth of your income (or a fortieth of what remains at the time you get your next income; not sure which) for charity.
+Such as the idea of allocating one-fortieth of your income (or a fortieth of your savings; not sure which) to charity.
 This is a practice in Islam, I have been told by the same woman I mentioned before.
 I think, irrespective of the book we follow, we can adopt this practice.

 But at the same time, I think we must question the validity of what is an irrelevant practice today, just like we did with the _Sati pratha_.